aadilmallick/my-notes-docusaurus/docs/backend-engineering/08-microservices.md

 ### Serverless

+Serverless computing means you don't have to manage the servers yourself, even though servers are still running behind the scenes.

+It mainly involves running small pieces of containerized code called functions that are triggered by events, like web requests or file uploads.

+- These functions run in containers that start quickly, do their job, and then disappear, so you don't have to worry about maintaining or configuring servers.
+- This approach lets you build scalable applications without managing infrastructure, using services like AWS Lambda, Google Cloud Functions, or Azure Functions.

+> [!NOTE]
+> Historically, serverless functions were used as event handlers, but then because people realized that many functions have a mildly small cold start, are lightweight, and that HTTP is nothing but a series of events, people made **cloud functions** that basically listen to HTTP events and thus mimic a server serverlessly.

-Serverless architectures are the most simple out of all of these since you don't manage the backend yoruself.
+Serverless architectures are the most simple out of all of these since you don't manage the backend yourself.
 You either delegate all the backend work to a BAAS or a FAAS:

 - **BAAS (backend as a service)**: something like supabase or firebase, where you have the database, auth, functions, and storage all running in the cloud and infinitely scalable.
 - **FAAS (backend as a service)**: something like vercel or lambda, where you write the backend code but instead you host the server as isolated API routes as serverless function, which have infinite scaling capabilities.